 There is one exception: it is recommended that transactions in financial derivatives classified as reserve assets be recorded only as a single amount; that is, after the change in liabilities is deducted from the change in assets.
-It is recognized that, in practice, this approach may be the only means by which transactions in financial derivatives classified in other categories (direct investment and financial derivatives) can be recorded.
+It is recognized that, in practice, this approach may be the only means by which transactions in financial derivatives classified in the other category (financial derivatives) can be recorded.